-Finally, the effects of global climate change are increasing the severity and frequency of extreme weather-related events and will potentially result in increased operational and capital costs.
-Some of the more significant climate-related risks that were identified include potential increased operational costs to maintain the Corporation's network operations during extreme weather events, and potential increased capital costs as a result of damage to its facilities and/or equipment, and disruption of operations.
+Finally, climate change is increasing the severity and frequency of extreme weather-related events, which could potentially result in damages to the Corporation's infrastructure and properties.
+These physical risks could increase operational and capital costs in order to maintain network operations during and following extreme weather events and to repair damaged equipment and facilities.
 The effects of global climate change may in turn also affect the Corporation's team members' ability to manage the Corporation, and affect the communities in which it operates, which could have a material adverse effect on its business, financial condition, and results of operations.